animuslabs/non-profit-chain/doc/step-by-step.md

 - `Transition to instant finality`

-Congratulations you are running a Private EOS network with the new, faster finality, Savanna algorithm.
+Congratulations you are running a Private IMPACT network with the new, faster finality, Savanna algorithm.